Rights Managed / Royalty Free

-In the broadest possible terms ROYALTY FREE images tend to be generic shots of things (a happy couple running hand in hand along the surf; a cow in a field; a traffic light), while RIGHTS MANAGED tend towards being actual images of real people and places at specific times (The Queen at her Jubilee in 2012; November 1948 Moon over Harlech Castle; Damien Gaillard with computer, March 2011).
+In the broadest possible terms ROYALTY FREE images tend to be generic shots of things (a happy couple running hand in hand along the surf; a cow in a field; a traffic light), while RIGHTS MANAGED tend towards being actual images of real people and places at specific times (The Queen at her Jubilee in 2012; November 1948 Moon over Harlech Castle).
 Think bland versus reality.
 A sweeping generalisation, but fair.

-Royalty Free images are clearly distinguished on fotolibra by the orange RF icon.
+Royalty Free images are clearly distinguished on fotolibra by the orange icon.

 When a picture researcher buys a RIGHTS MANAGED image he buys specific rights to use the picture in a given environment, and a fee is worked out based on three parameters: SIZE, CIRCULATION and REPETITION.